Market Position Statement - Messages to the market

 Adults with mental health needs:

 - The commissioning model for mental health services is to rehabilitate and promote recovery and enable people to step down from accommodation-based services to live fulfilled and independent lives in the community in a safe manner, ensuring any safeguarding concerns are acted on.
-We are seeking innovative models of support which deliver the best outcomes for service users to aid move-on to independent living whilst still providing a stable and supportive living situation.
+We are seeking innovative models of support which deliver the best outcomes for residents to aid move-on to independent living whilst still providing a stable and supportive living situation.

-- We are interested in exploring the feasibility of housing first models which prioritise access to housing as quickly as possible and would be keen to work with providers to develop proposals for this.
+- We are interested in exploring the feasibility of housing first models, which prioritise access to housing as quickly as possible and would be keen to work with providers to develop proposals for this.

 Adults with physical and sensory disability needs: